qzlshy/smc/README.md

 prm ./usefile/par_all36_prot_lipid.prm   | #Force field file
 copy 200                                 | #Copy number

-The method used here is to refer to the paper: <br/>
+The method used here refers to the following literature: <br/>
 On Side-Chain Conformational Entropy of Proteins <br/>